cncf/communitygroups/assets.md

 Cloud Native Community Group logos can be found via [the CNCF logo repository](https://github.com/cncf/artwork/blob/master/examples/other.md#cloud-native-community-groups)
 * simply add "Cloud Native [YOUR CHAPTER NAME]" underneath it
+* Or you can add your own local flare that represents your city.
+As long as you do not use the Kubernetes Helm or other logos without linking to the project site, or using them in an altered manner.
+[Refer to the LF trademark guidelines here](https://www.linuxfoundation.org/legal/trademark-usage).

 NOTE: For naming conventions, please use "Cloud Native CITY NAME" for your social media pages and other promotions.
-You may use a tagline that states your group is an official CNCF chapter.
+You may use a tagline that states your group is an official CNCF chapter, but please DO NOT use CNCF in the name.
+For example CNCF Hyderabad is not acceptable, as it may lead people to believe CNCF has offices in that city.

-IMPORTANT: Cloud Native Community Groups are no longer permitted to create their own logos.
-This will also alleviate organizers having to hire design services.
-It also creates unity across all community groups supported by CNCF, and brand awareness for when organizers try to secure sponsorships.
+IMPORTANT: Using the above CNCG logo creates unity across all community groups supported by CNCF, and an offical brand/identity awareness for when organizers try to secure sponsorships.

 # Sponsor Prospectus